quanterall/HaskellMaterials/basics/03-type-classes.md

 ```

 4. Define a function `mapNotEqual :: (Eq a) => a -> (a -> b) -> [a] -> [b]` that maps a function
    over all elements in a list that are not equal to the first parameter given to the function.
+The
+   elements that are equal should be removed.

 ```haskell
 Q> mapNotEqual 2 (+ 1) [1..9]